 Over the last several years, Eda Ozmen had gone from being a good friend to the woman that he wanted to spend the rest of his life with.
 Tristan proposed to Eda on the shores of Lake Annecy in France in June, 2015.
 They moved to New York City in the fall of 2017 to pursue new business interests.

 On March 11, 2018, Tristan was on a helicopter which crashed into the East River in NYC killing all the passengers on board.
 To honor Tristan’s memory, family and friends have chosen to continue hosting the basketball camp which he had started in 2015.
-Now called the Tristan Hill Blue Chip Basketball Camp.
+It is now called the Tristan Hill Blue Chip Basketball Camp.